Paul Gascoigne: 1992–1993: Success in Italy

-1993–1995: Weight issues and fair performances
+1993–1995: Weight issues and injury

 Gascoigne fell badly out of shape before the 1993–94 season and was told by manager Dino Zoff to lose 13kg by the start of the campaign else he would lose his first-team place.
 Gascoigne went on an extreme weight loss diet and shed excess fat.
 In one spell out injured Zoff told Gascoigne to go on holiday to recuperate.
 Gascoigne explained to Zoff that he did not want to go on holiday.
 To the surprise of the Lazio fitness staff, Gascoigne arrived back from his holiday overweight.
 When he spoke to the coach about his weight, Gascoigne told Zoff, "I told you not to send me on holiday, Signor Zoff!"
 He captained the club against Cremonese when regular captain Roberto Cravero was substituted.

 In 1994, Zdeněk Zeman arrived from Foggia to coach Lazio and Gascoigne.
 Zeman was a coach who was noted for using his whistle in training sessions.
 One session, Zeman misplaced his whistle and found it when a goose who frequented the Lazio training ground was seen wearing it.
 Pierluigi Casiraghi later reasoned Gascoigne was the culprit who placed Zeman's whistle on the goose.
 In April 1994, he broke his leg in training whilst attempting to tackle Alessandro Nesta.
 Upon his recovery, he was disgruntled with Zeman's stern fitness approach, and both club and player decided to part ways at the end of the 1994–95 season.

 Rangers

-1995–1996: Great influence and success
+1995–1996: Domestic double

 "There's no doubt that Gascoigne has been one of the players to brighten up Scottish football over the last 30 to 40 years.
 It was an absolute privilege and a pleasure to play with somebody of that talent.
 I actually think we got the best of Gascoigne when he was at Rangers.
 And does he deserve his place in the Scotland Hall of Fame?
 You're joking, 100% he does."